Is CBG The New Cannabinoid On the Block?

 What Is CBG Vs CBD?

 If you’re looking for cannabis products, you may be wondering: what is CBG vs. CBD?
-The truth is that CBG is the more widely used of the two cannabinoids, but there’s some confusion about which one works better for which purpose.
+The truth is that Full Spectrum CBG oil is the more widely used of the two cannabinoids, but there’s some confusion about which one works better for which purpose.
 Listed below are some of the differences between CBG and CBD, and their potential benefits for your health.
 Before deciding which is right for you, read this article to learn more about these compounds.